 • Birds fly to warmer climes

-• Insects also hide from the cold weather, you will no longer meet butterflies and ladybugs, you will not hear the whistle of grasshoppers, bees do not buzz and do not pollinate plants, mosquitoes and flies are also becoming less common.
+• Insects also hide from the cold weather; you will no longer see butterflies and ladybugs, the whistle of grasshoppers cannot be heard, bees do not buzz and do not pollinate plants, mosquitoes and flies are also becoming less common

 • Leaf fall.
-This is the first sign that golden autumn is coming.
-Castings turn yellow, and with a strong gust of wind, trees and shrubs are freed from them.
+This is the first sign of what's coming Golden autumn.
+The castings turn yellow, and with a strong gust of wind, trees and bushes are freed from them.
 All roads are covered with a beautiful golden carpet

-Autumn is a wonderful time of the year that prepares nature and people for a cold frosty winter.
+Autumn is a wonderful time of year that prepares nature and people for the cold frosty winter.
 This time gives us a break from the hot and stuffy summer days.
-But the first ones who begin to respond to climate change are plants.
-Berries and vegetables are fully ripe, and the trees are dressed in golden foliage.
+But the first ones who begin to respond to climate changes are plants.
+Berries and vegetables are fully ripening, and the trees are dressed in golden foliage.

-Winter signs of winter in wildlife and inanimate nature: a list
+Winter signs of winter in living and inanimate nature: list

-In anticipation of the New Year, many children know that the luxurious season of the year has come - winter.
-Gifts, a holiday and Santa Claus with the Snow Maiden are not all indicators that winter has come.
-Of course, it comes a month earlier - on December 1st.
-This is a fabulous time when you can play snowballs and sculpt a Snowman, we see amazing drawings on the windows, and beautiful snowy weather outside.
+In anticipation of the New Year, many children know that the luxurious time of year has arrived - winter.
+Gifts, holidays and Father Frost and the Snow Maiden are not all indicators that winter has come.
+Of course, it comes a month earlier - December 1st.
+This is a fabulous time when you can play in the snow and sculpt a Snow Woman, we see stunning drawings on the windows, and there is beautiful snowy weather outside.

-In anticipation of the onset of winter, we are all waiting for a fairy tale, fulfillment of desires and magic.
+In anticipation of the onset of winter, we are all waiting for a fairy tale, wish fulfillment and magic.
 This is how we associate cold winter.
-But these are far from all the indicators by which one can determine the onset of such a wonderful period:
+But these are not all the indicators by which one can determine the onset of such a wonderful period:

-• First, everyone dress warmly enough.
-A down jacket or a fur coat serves as outerwear, people put on warm gloves and hats, and even in "fierce" weather - huge scarves and thermal underwear.
-It is very important to dress as warmly as possible in such cold weather, because it is easy to catch a cold and miss all the winter holidays.
+• Firstly, everyone dresses warmly enough.
+A down jacket or fur coat is used as outerwear; people wear warm gloves and hats, and in very “severe” weather - huge scarves and thermal underwear.
+It is very important to dress as warmly as possible in such cold weather, because you can easily catch a cold and miss everything the winter vacation

-• Snowfalls are also the main characteristic of the winter time period.
+• Snowfall is also the main characteristic of the winter period.

-• The winter sky is quite heavy and seems to hang right overhead.
-Moisture and frosty freshness soars in the air
+• The winter sky is quite heavy and seems to hang right above your head.
+There is moisture and frosty freshness in the air

 • Ice.
-Walking or driving in winter is very dangerous, for convenience, many people put on snowshoes, and cars “change shoes” into winter tires.
-After all, it is very easy to slip, and worse - to hurt your leg or arm.
+Walking or driving in winter is very dangerous; for convenience, many people wear snowshoes, and their cars are “changed” to winter tires.
+After all, it’s very easy to slip, and worse, to injure your leg or arm.

-• If a strong wind blows and snow falls, then a blizzard is obtained.
-Watching such weather from the window is very exciting, but if you get caught in a strong wind with snow, it’s quite unpleasant
+• If a strong wind blows and snow falls, it becomes a blizzard.
+It’s very exciting to watch such weather from the window, but if you get caught in a strong wind with snow, it’s quite unpleasant

-• As children, we all loved icicles very much.
+• As children, we all really loved icicles.
 And this is another sign of winter.
-In other words, an icicle is a cone-shaped piece of people that can most often be found on the roofs of houses or trees.
+In other words, an icicle is a cone-shaped piece of ice that can most often be found on roofs or trees.

 • Days are much shorter than nights

-Despite the cold temperatures and blizzards, winter is a wonderful time, many games can only be played thanks to the snow that only falls in winter.
-Skiing, sledding, snowboarding, playing snowballs or sculpting various figures from the snow - these are very exciting and developing activities that are possible only in winter.
-Therefore, winter holidays should not be spent sitting at a computer monitor, but it is better to have a great free time with friends or family.
+Despite the cold temperatures and snowstorms, winter is a wonderful time; many games can only be played thanks to the snow that only falls in winter.
+Skiing, sledding, snowboarding, playing snowballs or sculpting various figures out of snow - these are very exciting and educational activities that are possible only in winter.
+Therefore, the winter holidays should not be spent sitting in front of a computer monitor, but rather have a great time free time with friends or with family.

-Objects and phenomena of animate and inanimate nature in winter: description of observations
+Objects and phenomena of living and inanimate nature in winter: description of observations

-Nature is everything that surrounds and is created by human hands.
-Conventionally, nature can be divided into living and non-living.
-The first group includes plants, animals, fungi, humans, microbes.
+Nature is everything that surrounds us and is created by human hands.
+Conditionally, nature can be divided into living and nonliving.
+The first group includes plants, animals, fungi, humans, and microbes.
 But to inanimate nature: the sun, air, stars, soil, precipitation, etc.

-In winter, summer, autumn and spring, all phenomena change smoothly, and this is how we can determine the seasons of the seasons.
-Winter is the coldest time of the year, but also the most beautiful.
-In winter, the season of fun snowball fights opens, children ride slides and sleds, make a snowman, and most importantly, everyone is waiting for a fabulous New Year.
-Such time can be determined by the following signs:
+In winter, summer, autumn and spring, all phenomena change smoothly, and this is how we can determine the seasons of the year.
+Winter is the coldest time of the year, but this is also the most beautiful time.
+Season opens in winter fun games snowball fights, children ride on slides and sleds, make a snow woman, and most importantly, everyone is looking forward to a fabulous New Year.
+This time can be determined by the following signs:

-• Snow is more common as precipitation.
-Snowflakes fall to the ground both independently and in flakes.
+• Snow is more often observed in the form of precipitation.
+Snowflakes fall to the ground either independently or in flakes.
 And also only in winter you can see snowfall - this is heavy snowfall

 • Blizzard and blizzard

 • Ice.
-Of course, all kids love to skate, but this activity is quite dangerous, so you can play on ice only when accompanied by adults.
+Of course, all kids love to skate, but this activity is quite dangerous, so you can only play on the ice if accompanied by adults

 • Icicles can be found on the roofs of houses and tree branches.
-Therefore, you need to be careful, and it is better not to walk under the houses, because if the temperature gets higher, the icicle can easily melt and fall.
+Therefore, you need to be careful, and it is better not to walk under houses, because if the temperature gets higher, the icicle can easily melt and fall

-• Santa Claus decorates windows with beautiful patterns
+• Santa Claus decorates the windows with beautiful patterns

-• All rivers and lakes are covered with a thick layer of ice, which is called freezing.
+• All rivers and lakes are covered with a thick layer of ice, which is called freeze-up

-• Many animals change color, such as the hare, squirrel and fox
+• Many animals change their color, such as the hare, squirrel and fox

 • Bears and hedgehogs hibernate

-• Bullfinches and tits arrive, which replace the main part of the birds
+• Bullfinches and tits arrive and replace the bulk of the birds

 • People dress in warm clothes

-When the snow begins to melt, and the patterns from the windows disappear, the sun begins to heat up warmer, and the days become longer - then winter begins to gradually move into another season - spring.
-What other signs of the spring season are described in the next paragraph.
+When the snow begins to melt and the patterns on the windows disappear, the sun begins to warm up, and the days become longer - then winter begins to gradually transition into another season - spring.
+What other signs of the spring season there are are described in the next paragraph.

-Spring signs of spring in wildlife and inanimate nature: a list
+Spring signs of spring in living and inanimate nature: list

-Spring is associated with new life, because during this period the earth wakes up from hibernation, nature begins to bloom, the first still completely green petals and bunches appear.
-This is the most beautiful time, the sun is clearer and the sky is clear, and freshness soars in the air.
+Spring is associated with new life, because during this period the earth wakes up from hibernation, nature begins to bloom, the first still very green petals and bunches appear.
+This is the most wonderful time, the sun is brighter and the sky is clear, and there is freshness in the air.

-It is very easy to understand exactly when spring begins, there are a large number of phenomena and processes that characterize such a season, for example:
+You can understand exactly when spring begins very easily, there is a large number of phenomena and processes that characterize such a season, for example:

 • The first green flowers appear